joelgarciajr84/nestjs-monorepo-microservices-proxy/README.md

 ## Where is the shared content?

-In my personal believes a microservice could not import a package from another, the best way to share common code between services is via packages, in this case, npm libraries published with scope and in a private repo, such as Azure Artifacts.
+IMHO a microservice could not import a package from another, the best way to share common code between services is via packages, in this case, npm libraries published with scope and in a private repo, such as Azure Artifacts.

-This approach makes the container much slim, easy to test and to deploy.
+This approach makes the container much lightweight, easy to test and to deploy.

 ## How to split the deploy?